-Ahead of the S20's launch, Samsung is offering the 128GB Galaxy S10 for $749 and the 512GB model for $899.
-Those models cost $899 and $1,149, respectively, before the Galaxy S20 entered the picture.
+Following the Galaxy S20's launch, Samsung began offering the 128GB Galaxy S10 for $749 and the 512GB model for $899.
+Those models cost $899 and $1,149, respectively, before the S20 entered the picture.
 Check out our roundup of best Galaxy S10 deals for more opportunities to save.

 |Display (Resolution)||6.1-inch Dynamic AMOLED (3040 x 1440)|